-What is the 540WMain Spring 2019 Gentrification Conference?
+What is the 540WMain/City Roots Community Landtrust 2020 Gentrification Conference?

-The 540WMain Spring 2019 Gentrification Conference is a community led conference that has a goal to facilitate positive conversation and action around making Rochester accessible to all persons.
+2020 Gentrification Conference is a community led conference that has a goal to facilitate positive conversation and action around making Rochester accessible to all persons.
 The conference has a fee of $10/person but no one will be turned away for lack of funds.
-Proceeds will support the respective missions and work of 540WMain Communiversity & City Roots Community Land Trus
+Proceeds will support the respective missions and work of 540WMain & City Roots Community Land Trust

 Do I have to Stay the Whole Day?